-for more than forty years, he has been responsible for the publication of many important works of Yugoslav and Croatian literature and on Croatian social life.
+for more than forty years, he was responsible for the publication of many important works of Yugoslav and Croatian literature and on Croatian social life.
 He was president of the Jewish Community of Zagreb from 1986-1990 and the founder and president of the first non-communist political party in Croatia from 1989-1990.
-From 2001 to 2005 he was the president of the Council of the Jasenovac Memorial Center.
-He has been awarded about twenty prizes for his journalistic, film, and editorial work.
-The Croatian edition of his latest book, 1941: The Year that Keeps Returning
+From 2001 to 2005 he was the president of the Council of the Jasenovac Memorial Center and was awarded over twenty prizes for his journalistic, film, and editorial work.
+The Croatian edition of 1941: The Year that Keeps Returning

 , won four different prizes as the best publication in Croatia in 2007, and the Krunoslav Sukić Award as the book of the decade in the field of nonviolence, human rights, and civil society.